-So a guy goes into a liquor store drunk off his ass wanting SO HARD to just buy beer.
+So a drunk guy goes into a liquor store wanting SO HARD to just buy beer.
 He just wanted one more beer.
-His epic journey to the refrigerator was something that caught the eye of the internet almost instantaneously - battling the elements, gravity and his own body, this man is truly a drunk hero.
+His epic journey to the refrigerator was something that caught the eye of the internet almost instantaneously - battling the elements, gravity, and his own body, this man is truly a drunk hero.

 BUT, it turns out this video was a fake.

-In October of 2009, a some really lonely and desperate six year old boy climbed into a helium balloon, that was supposed to levitate only twenty feet off the ground…aaaaand it went further than that.
-For the next several hours network news was all over the story showing video of the balloon going over 8,000 feet into the air.
+In October 2009, a six-year-old boy climbed into a helium balloon that was supposed to levitate only 20 feet off the ground… and it went further than that.
+For the next several hours, network news was all over the story showing videos of the balloon going over 8,000 feet into the air.

 The internet was on this in such a quickness that it blew minds.
 Whereisballoonboy.net was released before the balloon even landed.
-Soon we were assaulted with ridiculous YouTube videos spotting the balloon, and of course macros of the balloon, and songs about the boy himself, who probably should've gotten beat by his RealityTV Star parents, but probably didn't because they most likely staged it...but I mean c'mon, YOU pay their mortgage.After all the 99 Red Balloons parodies that came out of this, here is an original song with animations that really made you "FEEL" how ridiculous this event was.
-Plus points for Never Ending Story reference.
+Soon we were assaulted with ridiculous YouTube videos spotting the balloon, and of course macros of the balloon, and songs about the boy himself.